 - a national survey of consumers; and

-- semi-structured interviews and digital ‘scroll backs’ with small-scale Australian producers.
+- semi-structured interviews with small-scale Australian producers.

-These methods will allow us to go beyond analysis of individual production or consumption sectors to investigate the broader ecosystems in which local production and consumption occurs, thereby revealing the intersections and opportunities of artisanal and small-scale production as a broader field.
-By offering an integrated analysis of the interaction between artisanal production sectors, producers, consumers and media and marketing texts, this project will explore the discourses and practices shaping local artisanal economies and identify new ways in which markets for the artisanal can be sustainably realised and grown.
+These methods will allow us to go beyond analysis of individual production or consumption sectors to investigate the broader ecosystems in which local production and consumption occur, thereby revealing the intersections and opportunities of artisanal and small-scale production as a broader field.
+By offering an integrated analysis of the interaction between artisanal production sectors, producers, consumers, and media and marketing texts, this project will explore the discourses and practices shaping local artisanal economies and identify new ways in which markets for the artisanal can be sustainably realised and grown.